 But not for long.
 New planes are expensive, after all.

 UPDATE: The heroic warmbloods who worked and flew 321 reached out to me via Facebook.
 Check out the full story from their point of view over at Bill Spindler’s website, South Pole Station.

 The plane crashed on takeoff when a rocket booster struck an engine and destroyed one of the plane’s propellers.
 The Navy had to take everything of value off the plane and then leave it where it fell, in a remote area of Antarctica known as site D-59.

-That's where the plane was for 17 years until the U.S. military realized that it needed seven planes to make the resupply effort work.
-A new C-130 would have cost $38 million, according to a New York Times article from the time.
-The salvage operation only cost $10 million.
+That’s where the plane was for 17 years until the U.S. military realized that it needed seven planes to make the resupply effort work.
+A new C-130 would have cost substantially more than a salvage operation.
 The choice was clear and, in 1987, LC-130 321 was dug up out of the ice-covered snowbank that had formed over it.

 That crash only strengthened the Navy’s resolve to repair and restore the 16-year-old plane.
 It gave the mission a deeper meaning for the Navy and the Polar Science Foundation.